Nikki Ahamed

-Nikki Ahamed (born 18 April 1991) is a Sri Lankan former footballer who played as a midfielder for a number of clubs in England and Europe.
+Nikki Ahamed (born 18 April 1991) is a former footballer who played as a midfielder for a number of clubs in England and Europe.

 Club career

 Early life

-Born in Colombo, Sri Lanka, Ahamed moved to England as a child, joining the academy of Chelsea in 1999.
+Born in Colombo, Sri Lanka, Nigerian mother and Sri Lankan father he moved to London when he was a child.
+He signed for Chelsea when he was 7 years old and played for the u9s at the time.
 During his time with Chelsea, he was called up to the senior squad bench, but never made a professional appearance.

-After eleven years with The Blues, he was released at the end of the 2009–10 season.
+After 12 years with The Blues, he was released at the end of the 2009–10 season.

 Moves to Portugal and Germany

 After a spell with Wealdstone and a trial with French side Châteauroux, Ahamed moved to Portugal to sign with third division Mafra.
 Following one season with Mafra, in which he made 5 appearances, he went on trial with Croatian side Hajduk Split.

 After the unsuccessful trial in Croatia, Ahamed signed with German club FSV Frankfurt, and was assigned to their second team for the 2013–14 season.
 He made a total of twenty-seven appearances, scoring once.